Child Care Planning Council

 California Transitional Kindergarten Stipend Program (CTKS)

 Statewide, the program allocates $15 million for Local Planning Councils, like CCPC, to administer to teachers in Transitional Kindergarten(TK) as well as teachers in the California State Preschool Program (CSPP).
 CTKS is funded by the California Department of Education and is a reimbursement program for actual costs of tuition and books (ECE units only).
+The maximum amount of reimbursement received by any individual, public school or LEA over the period of the grant is $10,000.

 To Apply: Submit the required Sonoma CTKS Online Application: English | Spanish